 This research offers a powerful tool for coral reef monitoring through an accurate classification of coral morphotypes and associated marine organisms.
 Compared to traditional ASV surveying techniques, this method provides significant advantages in terms of cost efficiency, as it reduces the human time required for ASV deployments to cover the same surface area.
 UAVs are also easy to deploy; from the beach, we can access sites that are kilometers away without losing control of the drone.
 Additionally, this approach eliminates the risk of sending ASVs into dangerous zones where they could become stuck or damaged, ensuring safer operations and minimal disturbance to the reef ecosystem.
-By demonstrating the combination of advanced technologies such as ASVs, drones, and deep learning models, the study contributes to the development of more effective and efficient conservation strategies, showcasing the potential of multi-scale monitoring for environmental protection.
+By demonstrating the combination of advanced technologies such as ASVs, drones, and deep learning models, the study contributes to the development of more effective and efficient conservation strategies (Ullah et al., 2024), showcasing the potential of multi-scale monitoring for environmental protection.

 To our knowledge, this is the first time that such a cascade of deep learning models has been used to classify aerial images.
-This opens up new possibilities for upscaling a computer vision model trained on fine-scale images to a larger scale.
+This opens up new possibilities for upscaling a computer vision model trained on finescale images to a larger scale.
 Although being developed for marine applications, this method could be used for terrestrial ecosystems.
+Further studies could consider simultaneous underwater and aerial data collection.
+This would allow the monitoring of slow-moving species, such as sea cucumbers, which can be observed in aerial imagery but require temporally aligned datasets for precise identification.

-2 Materials and methods
+2. Materials and methods

-2.1 Underwater image acquisition
+2.1.
+Underwater image acquisition

 Underwater images were collected using an Autonomous Surface Vehicle (ASV) equipped with a GoPro Hero 8 camera and a differential GPS Emlid Reach M2 mounted on a waterproof case.
-The version of the ASV builds on a previous version developed in [17].
+The version of the ASV builds on a previous version developed in Gogendeau et al. (2024).
+The cost of this ASV, approximately 2,434\$, is significantly lower compared to other ASV platforms, making it accessible for use in institutes in developing regions.
 In order to end up with georeferenced images embedded with attitude metadata (roll, pitch and yaw angles), the following steps were taken:

 - 1. Time synchronization between the camera and the GPS clocks. - 2.
 GPS position correction. - 3.
-Bathymetry data correction using local geoid parameters and attitude data of the ASV. - 4.
+Bathymetry data correction using local geoid parameters and attitude data of the ASV.

 Image georeferencing using the corrected GPS position and attitude data.